PreMiD/Presences/.github/CONTRIBUTING.md

 ```

 17. You **MUST** include all source files (such as `presence.ts` or `iframe.ts`), do **NOT** include a source mapping url if your Presence's language is Javascript.
-18. When **Deepscan** throws a lot of errors (and it will), it is mostly an issue with your branch being outdated, always update your repository fork when making pull requests.
+18. When **Deepscan** throws a lot of errors (and it will), it is mostly an issue with your branch being outdated, always update your GitHub fork when making pull requests.
 19. Always make sure the version number follows [semantic versioning standards](https://semver.org), which translates to the following scheme :
     `<NEW-FEATURE>.<HUGE-BUGFIX>.<SMALL-BUGFIX-OR-METADATA-CHANGES>`.
     anything else like `1.0.0.1`, `1.0`, `1`, `1.0.0-BETA` or changing `1.0.0` to `2.0.0` on a bug fix/small change is **NOT** permitted.